 This opinion is being delivered to you solely for the purpose of being included as an exhibit to the Registration Statement; it may not be relied upon or utilized for any other purpose (including without limitation satisfying any conditions in the Agreement) or by any other person or entity, and may not be made available to any other person or entity without our prior written consent.
-Notwithstanding the previous sentence, we hereby consent to the filing of this opinion with the Securities and Exchange Commission as an exhibit to the Registration Statement and to the references to our firm under the heading "APPROVAL OF THE MERGER - Material Federal Income Tax Consequences of the Merger" and "LEGAL MATTERS.".
+Notwithstanding the previous sentence, we hereby consent to the filing of this opinion with the Securities and Exchange Commission as an exhibit to the Registration Statement and to the reference to our firm under the heading "THE MERGER - Material Federal Income Tax Consequences of the Merger".